Pablolararoloff/ChatApp/README.md

 Chat Application with Cloud Firestore Integration

 This React Native demo chat application has been upgraded to seamlessly integrate with Cloud Firestore, enabling real-time messaging and secure data storage in the cloud.
-Enjoy customizable chat screen backgrounds and improved accessibility features for screen readers on both iOS and Android devices.
+This theme-customizable app provides users with a chat interface where they can exchange messages, share images, send their location, and access existing messages offline also written for improved accessibility features for screen readers on both iOS and Android devices.

 <img src="https://github.com/pablocubo/ChatApp/assets/135388057/8ebf2d37-ee92-4d0d-b7e4-3c9ce462791a" width="200">
 <img src="https://github.com/pablocubo/ChatApp/assets/135388057/72e59556-2da4-4d84-b417-82a3c31f0984" width="200">